shahiljain/mailspring-dark-adwaita/README.md

 ### Current List of Issues
 1. The tooltip that appears when you send a message or archive a thread is not coloured correctly.
 2. The window controls shift the icons to the bottom on hover.
+3. The search bar is too wide and touches the edges.

 ### List of Features
 1. Rounding out the send button to make it look more like gnome